 Go out and explore the park on your own!
 Stop by the Carriage Barn Visitor Center to check-out a Family Backpack.
 Four different backpacks explore the topics of trees, art, recreation, and wildlife through activities, games, guidebooks, and crafts.

 Take a Self-Guided Quest

 Using a guide filled with clues, activities, and a map, explore the park through several different hikes.
-Choose from: Forest Quest, Northwoods Walk, Tree Walk, and Robert Frost Walk and discover a great way for families to engage youth in exploration.
+Choose from these quest and discover a great way for families to engage youth in exploration: